10 Best Morning Sickness Remedies During Pregnancy

-One of the hardest parts of pregnancy is dealing with Hyperemesis Gravidarum, otherwise known as Morning Sickness.
+One of the hardest parts of pregnancy for many pregnant women is dealing with Hyperemesis Gravidarum, otherwise known as severe Morning Sickness.

 Hyperemesis Gravidarum is an extreme version of Morning Sickness that can last the entire day in the first trimester of pregnancy.
-It can also last your entire pregnancy as well, but it most commonly occurs in the first trimester.
+It can also last your entire pregnancy as well, but it most commonly occurs in the first trimester and into the second trimester.

-If I had a list of things to try with my daughter, I think I would have been able to function better.
+If I had a list of things to try with my daughter, I think I would have been able to function better and could have stayed hydrated better.

 I have compiled a list below of the 10 best morning sickness remedies for you to try to relieve your nausea.

 Note that this post does not contain medical advice.
-Please make sure to consult your doctor before trying anything during pregnancy.
+Please make sure to consult a healthcare provider before trying anything during pregnancy.
+If your symptoms continue to get worse, you should seek medical treatment.

 This gem I found during my second pregnancy, and it was a life saver.
 Vitamin B6 is known to improve morning sickness and help relieve any nausea you may be feeling.
-This worked for me and I hope it can help you too.
+Many prenatal vitamins contain Vitamin B6 so be careful of the dosage if you are still taking your prenatal vitamins.
+I liked to take this medication in the morning on an empty stomach and then I ate crackers shortly after.
+If you have trouble taking medication on an empty stomach, the good news is you can take this with food as well.

 2. Ginger Cookies

-The ginger in the cookies seems to settle the stomach.
+The ginger root in the real ginger cookies seems to settle the symptoms of morning sickness.
 You should have them by your bedside and eat them before you get up in the morning.
 I could eat ginger cookies during my pregnancy with my daughter, but the smell of ginger I thought was repulsive with my son.
 So, don’t be discouraged if the smell of ginger bothers you.
+You could also try ginger biscuits as well, but make sure they contain real ginger, or it may not help.

 3. Ginger Candies

 If the ginger cookies are not helping, you can also try ginger candies.
-Just suck on one of these little hard candies and they should settle your stomach.
+Just suck on one of these little hard candies and they should help with your pregnancy nausea.
+The best time to suck on ginger candies is when you are experiencing day sickness.
+You can keep a bag of ginger candies and suck on them when the severe nausea hits you.

 4. Saltine Crackers

 You can have a box of saltine crackers next to your bed to eat in the morning if you prefer that over ginger cookies.
-If you eat a cracker before you lift your head off of your pillow, it can help with the nausea.
+If you eat a cracker before you lift your head off your pillow, it can help with the nausea.
+This trick also helps with dry toast, Ritz crackers, or any other brand dry crackers if you prefer those.
+I found the salt on the saltine crackers really helped with my upset stomach.
+The small amount of food in the morning helped to keep my stomach acid down and did not bother my strong sense of smell.

 5. Sea Bands